CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"But first consider how much more sparing and patient of hardship the poor are than we." - Epictetus</p>
+<p>"How much happier is the man who owes nothing to anybody except the one he can most easily refuse, himself!" - Seneca</p>
 <!-- STOIC_QUOTE_END -->